Islamic design

 As mentioned earlier, the Westminster Abbey Cosmatesque pavement has two features which are of particular interest, the first being the wide variety of patterns used as infill within the overall framework.
 There is a considerable body of literature dealing with this, some of which is referenced above.
 Much of this literature investigates the historical and political setting which saw the introduction of the pavement to England as well as its symbolism.
 This latter issue really falls outside the intended nature of this page though it is worth noting that there are a number of other factors relating to cosmological and other causes which may govern both geometry and pattern in design.
 But this part of the pavement stands in significant contrast to the manner in which Arabic designs are put together.
 I can not recall seeing an Arabic design where different ground patterns are associated within a single geometric design.

-The other feature of the pavement I find very interesting – and the real reason the pavement occurs on this page at all – is the fact that one of the features of the pavement, a small roundel, has its geometry based on eleven-point geometry.
+All the roundels on the pavement are different in character and design, but there is a particular feature of the pavement that I find very interesting – and is the real reason notes on the pavement occurs on these pages at all – and that is the fact that one of the features of the pavement, one of the small roundels, has its geometry based on eleven-point geometry.
 The roundel is the closest seen to the left or north of the surrounding roundels when standing outside the pavement facing the altar to the east, and is identified in blue in the sketch layout immediately above.

 An eleven sided figure – hendecagon